In the Warsaw Caves Conservation woods are the entrances to the caves camouflaged with large boulders

 Crevices at the Warsaw Caves

-What to Wear
+What to Wear to Warsaw Caves

-Inside the limestone caverns is surprisingly clean.
+Inside the limestone caverns, it is surprisingly clean.
 Expect to find smooth rocks, many of which are a bit slippery.
 I highly recommend you wear sturdy, grippy shoes and clothes you do not mind getting dirty or sliding on your behind with.
 An absolute must is a good-quality headlamp.
 If you’re accident-prone, I suggest you bring a helmet to help keep your focus on your footing, not your head. 🙂

 3. Warsaw Caves Camping

-After a long day of exploring caves, you can extend your stay by making a campsite reservation at one of Warsaw’s 52 un-serviced campsites.
+After a long day of exploring caves, you can extend your stay by making a campsite reservation at one of Warsaw’s 52 unserviced campsites.
 We drove through the Warsaw Caves Conservation Area and Campground in late September, and I must say, it was a beautiful spot for camping in Ontario, Canada.
 It is not a flat campground, far from it.
 The sites themselves are flat, but the terrain is quite hilly.

 Interested in a campsite booking?
 Warsaw Caves Conservation Area camping reservations can be made through their booking portal.